 Trained as a social anthropologist, Suzanne Siskel has served variously as a consultant, university teacher and researcher throughout Indonesia, in rural northeast Brazil and highland Chiapas, Mexico.
 She first lived and worked in Indonesia as a member of the first cohort of Luce Scholars in 1974 and later returned there as a Fulbright scholar and development advisor.
-Currently she is a trustee of the China Medical Board and of Winrock International, a member of the Global Philanthropy Committee of the Council on Foundations and serves on the boards of the Youth Orchestra of the Americas and the Vicente Canyon Hillside Foundation.
+Currently she is a trustee of the China Medical Board and of Winrock International, a member of the President’s Council of the United Religions Initiative, a member of the Global Philanthropy Committee of the Council on Foundations, and serves on the boards of the Youth Orchestra of the Americas, the Vicente Canyon Hillside Foundation, and Friends of the Fondation de France.
 She also has served on the Governing Council of the European Foundation Centre and was president of the Fulbright Association.

 Education: Suzanne Siskel studied social anthropology, receiving her bachelor’s degree from Harvard University and her master’s degree from The Johns Hopkins University and is a member of Phi Beta Kappa.